daattali/beautiful-jekyll/_posts/2023-07-5-how-we-operate.md

 share-img: /assets/img/path.jpg
 ---

-We understand how frustrating it is when, without warning, contractors don't show up.
-Or when they disappear leaving work uncompleted.
+We understand how frustrating it is when contractors don't show up, or when they disappear leaving work uncompleted.
+We want to avoid those situations.